-Kurt Cobain would have turned 50 today.
-Instead, he ended his own life at 27 years of age.
-In his journal he wrote “I really haven’t had that exciting of a life.
+The media is reporting the death of Linkin Park’s lead singer Chester Bennington as a likely suicide today.
+If true, he joins the company of many who could see no other way in a life without purpose and meaning.
+Kurt Cobain, who ended his own life at 27 years of age once wrote in his journal “I really haven’t had that exciting of a life.
 There are a lot of things I wish I would have done, instead of just sitting around and complaining about having a boring life.”

 Like Holden Caulfield in J.D.
 Salinger’s The Catcher in The Rye, Cobain was aware of his potential but anguished by the despair of a self-oriented worldview.
 Unfortunately, as with many others, death by his own hand became his lasting commentary on his life.